 Historic Preservation in Ventura

-New!
-In conjunction with the City Hall Centennial celebration, we are holding a FREE workshop that will deepen your appreciation for the architectural beauty of City Hall.
+In conjunction with the City Hall Centennial celebration, we held a free workshop on Thursday, July 25, 2013 at the Community Meeting Room of Ventura City Hall to deepen appreciation for the architectural beauty of City Hall.

 FAQs Concerning Historic Resources and Surveys

 A Historic Resource is defined as "any object, building, structure, site, area, place, record, or manuscript which is historically or archaeologically significant, or is significant in the architectural, engineering, scientific, economic, agricultural, educational, social, political, military, or cultural annals of California."
 Historic Resources under the California Environmental Quality Act include properties that are:

 - Listed or determined eligible for listing in the California Register;

 - Listed on a local register or identified in an historical resources survey;

 - Meet the criteria for listing on the California Register or for listing in a local register; and